yannje/AllMinecraftLauncher/README.md

 # AllMinecraftLauncher
 This is a Minecraft launcher but with all mc client

 So hum.
 Where is the code?
-I can't publish it :) nice

-BUT you can install it in realase
+I'm my github :)

 # What is the AllMinecraftLauncher ?